aliasfoxkde/py7zip/docs/PLANNING.md

 - Add action (through github or 'push' script) to update PyPi project on version change.

 ### Documentation
-- Include github page in README (for PyPi).
-- Consider moving all features (7zip and Project) to FEATURES.md doc.
-- Make path the documentation use URL of Repo (so it works everywhere).
 - Improve markdown documentation for Wiki, PyPi, GitHub, etc.
   - Use images, add references, and formatted tables
   - Use ```pycon ``` and ```shell ``` tags
-- Create Initial USAGE.md document.
 - Add navigation to all docs.

 ### Future Scope